 - (i) Recorded costs of mineral property interests and deferred exploration and evaluation costs are not intended to reflect present or future values of these properties.
 The recorded costs are subject to measurement uncertainty, and it is reasonably possible, based on existing knowledge, that changes in future conditions could require a material change in the recognized amount.
 Management is required, at each reporting period, to review its mineral property interests for signs of impairment.
 This is a highly subjective process which considers exploration results, metal prices, economics, financing prospects and sale or option prospects.
 Management makes these judgments based on information available, but there is no certainty that a property is or is not impaired.
 Although the Company has taken steps to verify title to mineral properties in which it has an interest, these procedures do not guarantee the Company's title.
-Such properties may be subject to prior agreements or transfers and title may be affected by undetected defects. - (ii) The determination of deferred income tax assets or liabilities requires subjective assumptions regarding future income tax rates and the likelihood of utilizing tax carry forwards.
-Changes in these assumptions could materially affect the recorded amounts, and therefore do not necessarily provide certainty as to their recorded values. - (iii) Management's assessment that the Company's working capital is sufficient for the Company to continue as a going concern beyond one year is subject to judgment (note 1).
-Specifically, the Company is in a positive working capital position, and expenditures on mineral property interests are largely discretionary based on available funds from recent equity financings or other sources.
-Additionally, the Company has been successful in the past in raising equity capital, however, management cannot provide assurance that the Company will be able to continue to raise additional equity capital on favorable terms.
-These financial statements do not give effect to adjustments, if any, that would be necessary should the Company be unable to continue as a going concern.
-If the going concern assumption was not used, then the adjustments required to report the Company's assets and liabilities on a liquidation basis could be material to these financial statements.
+Such properties may be subject to prior agreements or transfers and title may be affected by undetected defects. - (ii) The determination of deferred tax assets or liabilities requires subjective assumptions regarding future tax rates and the likelihood of utilizing tax carry forwards.
+Changes in these assumptions could materially affect the recorded amounts, and therefore do not necessarily provide certainty as to their recorded values.